malathit/malathit.github.io/_posts/2020-08-14-spring-boot-jaeger-istio.md

 - The istio sidecars are designed to send the trace & span information to the Jaeger
 - Supports b3 header propogation

 Note: Though Istio simplifies tracing by using the envoy sidecar to create and send span information to Jaeger out of the box, the responsbility lies with the applications to propogate the headers.
-For example, there are 3 requests coming to the service.
+For example, there are 3 requests coming to a service.
 All the 3 requests will have their own `trace-id`.
 Lets say one of the requests need to call another service.
 Only the first service knows which trace id the request is associated with.
 Hence it is the application responsibility to propogate trace headers.
 More details [here](https://istio.io/latest/faq/distributed-tracing/#istio-copy-headers).

 #### Demo
 Let's say there are 2 micro-services,